AriiMoose/ariimoose.github.io/portfolio.md

 ### Grapple Guys

 A simple 2D brawler with a gimmick.
 In Grapple Guys players attempt to stomp on one another's heads with the use of grappling hooks!
 This is being developed as part of my Two Week Challenge, where I try to develop a game in 14 days.
 You can see my progress on my [blog](https://ariimoose.github.io/), and over on [YouTube](https://www.youtube.com/playlist?list=PL-LX3iknXZp5djP7SACbGHA1dGJvhFg-x).
-Still not finished, but I'm halfway there!
+The finished prototype can be found [over at itch.io](https://ariimoose.itch.io/grapple-guys)!
 ___

 ### Holdout